 Get ready to learn what a shot list is and how you can make a great one with StudioBinder’s shot list software.

-The director and/or cinematographer fills out the shot list template.
-It breaks down all the camera positions your scene requires (known as “coverage”).
+A shot is as a single event that the camera films.
+A shot list is an organized list of shots that sequence together and become scenes.
+The director and/or cinematographer fills out the shot list and breaks down all the camera positions that the scene requires (known as “coverage”).

 A variety of camera angles cover the same subject or scene.